 Credit hours earned by examination are taken into account when a student’s enrollment date is determined, provided the credits have been received and processed by Undergraduate Admissions.
 Such exam credit includes AP, CLEP, IB, and a few other less popular exams.

-Advisers may view registration time ticket details for individual students on the Student Profile in Self Service by clicking on the Registration Notices in the upper right corner.
-Students may verify their registration time ticket details in the Prepare for Registration section of Self Service Registration.
+Advisors may view registration time ticket details for individual students on the Student Profile in Self-Service by clicking on the Registration Notices in the upper right corner.
+Students may verify their registration time ticket details in the Prepare for Registration section of Self-Service Registration.

 An official transcript has the Registrar’s signature, the University Seal, and is printed on special, security paper.
 It contains a complete listing of the student’s OSU and transfer courses with final grades (after the term has been put into history status) and grade point average details.
 Official transcripts are issued only by the Registrar’s Office and the OSU-Tulsa Enrollment Services Office.

 An unofficial transcript lists all of the student’s courses and grades, plus coursework in progress.
-Unofficial transcripts are available to advisers for advisement purposes.
-Current students may access and print their unofficial transcripts by logging into Self Service.
+Unofficial transcripts are available to advisors for advisement purposes.
+Current students may access and print their unofficial transcripts by logging into Self-Service.

 According to Academic Regulation 6.2, an instructor may assign an incomplete grade to a student who satisfactorily completes the majority of coursework (i.e., material amounting to more than 50% of the course grade as outlined in the course syllabus) and whose work averaged "D" or better, but who has been unavoidably prevented from completing the remaining work of the course.
 This grade is considered temporary.
 The instructor should convey to the student the conditions the student must fulfill in order to complete the course.
 The instructor will submit a final grade of "I" along with an incomplete final/default grade.
 The default grade is the projected grade the student would earn if he or she received a zero for the remaining coursework.
 Grades of "A", and "SR" are not permitted for the default grade, and an instructor may not require the student to repeat the course to remove the incomplete.
 The academic transcript will reflect an "I" grade for the course until the final grade is assigned.